acarrilho/global/README.md

     };
 ```

-using the fluent syntax configure other properties like SSL, Subject, etc and just send the email.
+and using the fluent syntax configure other properties like SSL, Subject, etc and just send the email.

 ```csharp
 var mail = new Mail("smtp.gmail.com", 587);